-Server Database This should be the path to the PageGate Server's Database.
+Setting Function Server Database This should be the path to the PageGate Server's Database.
 This can be either a local path (if you're running the GUI Client on the same system as the PageGate Server) or a network path.
 Preset Msgs File The PageGate Client's preset messages are stored in the text file specified in this path.
 Workstations that point to the same file will share presets.
 Workstations that point to their own file will have their own presets.

 This field determines the sender's name attached to any messages sent from this GUI Client.
-Sender's By default, this field is set to %LoginName%, which is a value that uses the Name Windows username of whoever is currently logged in to the operating system.
-This field can also be set to a static value such as Tech, Sales, Jeremy, Lamar, etc. Display- group This option cannot be configured on initial setup.
-Station Number This field provides an identifying number that all traffic sent from this system will have associated with it.
+By default, this field is set to %LoginName%, which is a value that uses the Windows username of whoever is currently logged in to the operating system.
+This field can also be set to a static value such as Tech, Sales, Jeremy, Lamar, etc. This option cannot be configured on initial setup.
+This field provides an identifying number that all traffic sent from this system will have associated with it.
 Workstations that share a station number will be able to see and report on each others' messages.
 Workstations that do not share a station number will only be able to report on their own messages.
-Update Frequency This field determines how often (in seconds) the GUI Client posts data to the PageGate Database.
-Max Msg Length This field determines how many characters can be typed in the Message field of the GUI Client.
-Enable Spell Check By enabling this option, the GUI Client will automatically spellcheck any messages typed.
+This field determines how often (in seconds) the GUI Client posts data to the PageGate Database.
+This field determines how many characters can be typed in the Message field of the GUI Client.
+By enabling this option, the GUI Client will automatically spellcheck any messages typed.
 This option requires MS Word to be installed.
-Display Options These options cannot be configured on initial setup.
-Use these settings for current user only Set this option if each Windows User on this workstation needs to have their own copy of the GUI Client configured.
-Use these settings for all local users Set this option if you all Windows Users who log in to this workstation should share a common configuration.
+These options cannot be configured on initial setup.
+Set this option if each Windows User on this workstation needs to have their own copy of the GUI Client configured. om sopy of the College of the Colleg Set this option if you all Windows Users who log in to this workstation should share a common configuration.